Chlorine nitrate

-Chlorine nitrate, with chemical formula ClNO3 is an important atmospheric gas present in the stratosphere.
-It is an important sink of chlorine that contributes to the depletion of ozone.
+Chlorine nitrate, with chemical formula ClONO2 is an important atmospheric gas present in the stratosphere.
+It is an important sink of reactive chlorine and nitrogen, and thus its formation and destruction play an important role in the depletion of ozone.

+Chemical properties

 It explosively reacts with metals, metal chlorides, alcohols, ethers, and most organic materials.
 When it is heated to decomposition, it emits toxic fumes of Cl2 and NOx.

+Synthesis and reactions

 It can be produced by the reaction of dichlorine monoxide and dinitrogen pentoxide at 0 °C: